haimeh/finFindR/README.md

 The input takes the form of 200 samples from along the optimal path.
 Each sample consists of a ring around the sample position where the ring is composed of 16 subsamples of the image values. <br />
 ![alt text](inst/procImg/chromaTrace.PNG) <br />
-These measurements quantify overall shape and details such as knicks.
+These measurements quantify overall shape and details such as knicks.<br /><br />

 The matching algorithm consisted of a deep convolutional neural network based on the ResNet architecture, which generated a large-margin nearest neighbor metric.
 The network was trained using a k-neighbors soft-triplet loss objective.
 The neural network defines a mapping from the raw input data to an embedding where